VirulCreator/DropParty/README.md

 ## Download
  [PoggitCI](https://poggit.pmmp.io) < ComingSoon

+## The License
+Drop Party is licensed under the GNU General Public License v3.0 0

 ### TOS:
 * You may not upload, distribute or share this plugin with anyone else but yourself, if they have asked for the plugin, link the resource.